“You yourselves know how plainly I told you, ‘I am not the Messiah. I am only here to prepare the way for him.’

 John the Baptist quickly gives them a word picture to help them understand.
 It has to do with a wedding…and the positioning of the bridegroom and the best man.
 “The bridegroom marries the bride.
 The best man is simply glad to stand with him and hear his vows.”

-We have all been to a wedding.
-Been in a wedding, or the wedding was your own.
+We have all been to a wedding, been in a wedding, or the wedding was your own.
 We all know that the spotlight is to be on the bride and the bridegroom.
-If the maid of honor or best man were to draw attention to themselves instead of tending to the bride and groom, we would be abhorred.
-We would be unsettled in our seats.
+If the maid of honor or best man were to draw attention to themselves instead of tending to the bride and groom, we would be abhorred…unsettled in our seats.
 “This is their day.
 They are the ones committing their vows to one another.
 Not you!”

 We will say, just like John the Baptist exclaimed, “Therefore.
 I am filled with joy at His success.”